Early castle keeps were made of wood, an example of this would be the motte and bailey castles used by the Normans in their conquest of England.

 Nobles lived in the castle keep in earlier medieval periods, but as times changed and castles became grander buildings the keep became more of a defensive fortified structure, with nobles residing in more opulent chambers.

 A castle keep was a kind of fortified tower that had central importance in the defence of the castle.
 It could also serve the purpose of imprisoning political prisoners since it was considered one of the most impenetrable castle parts in a dungeon located on lower levels.

 Medieval Castle Keeps came to be constructed castles after the Norman Conquest of England in 1066 when Motte and Bailey’s castles gained prominence.

 The Keep of a Castle was often centrally located and a stronghold of the castle, as it was the residence of the Lord, his family, and all the important people of the castle.
 The keep was considered to be the safest place in the castle.
 Important people lived in the upper areas of the keep whilst lower-ranking workers lived in lower sections.

 A Medieval castles keep was among those castle parts whose charge was not permanently given to a single person.
 This was because a medieval castle keep could serve different purposes at different times.
 When it was used for defence purposes, its charge would be given to the knight responsible for defence.
 Similarly, in other cases, its change would be shifted over to someone overlooking storage or managing the living quarters.

-Medieval castle keeps became important among the castle parts of a medieval castle after the Normal Conquest of England.
-Initially, the keeps were mainly constructed of wood but as time passed, stone began to be used for the construction of a medieval castle keep.
+Medieval castle keeps became important among the castle parts of a medieval castles after the Norman Conquest of England.
+Initially, the keeps were mainly constructed of wood but as time passed, the stone began to be used for the construction of a medieval castle keep.
 Other than living and storage purposes, a medieval castle keep was also important with the defensive point of view in mind.